Exploring and Interacting with the Set of Good Sparse Generalized Additive Models: Introduction

 \section{Introduction}

 A key ingredient for trust in machine learning models is \textit{interpretability}; it is more difficult to trust a model whose computations we do not understand.
-However, building interpretable models is not easy; even if one creates a model that is sparse and monotonic in the right variables, it likely is still not what the domain expert is looking for.
+However, building interpretable models is not easy; even if one creates a model that is sparse and monotonic in the right variables, it likely is still not what a domain expert is looking for.
 In fact, domain experts often cannot fully articulate the constraints their problem requires.
 This leads to an often painful iterative process where a machine learning algorithm, which is typically designed to produce only one model, is now asked to produce another, and possibly many more after that.
-Hence, the classical machine learning paradigm is broken because it was not designed for \textit{choice} among models.
-In other words, the classical machine learning paradigm was not designed for the situation in which domain experts would be able to see and understand a model, criticize it, and expect it to change instantly in a specific way.
+Hence, the classical machine learning paradigm is broken, because it was not designed to facilitate \textit{choice} among models.
+In other words, the classical machine learning paradigm was not designed for the real-world situation in which domain experts see and understand a model, identify shortcomings in it, and change it interactively in a specific way.
+There is instead an \textit{interaction bottleneck}.

-Here, we work in a new paradigm where an \textit{algorithm produces many models from which to choose}, instead of just one \cite{breiman2001statistical,xin2022exploring,SemenovaRuPa2022}.
+We work in a new paradigm where an \textit{algorithm produces many models from which to choose}, instead of just one \cite{breiman2001statistical,xin2022exploring,SemenovaRuPa2022}.
 Algorithms in this new paradigm produce or approximate the \textit{Rashomon set} of a given function class.
 The Rashomon set is the set of models that are approximately as good as the best model in the class.
 That is, it is the set of all good models.
-Rashomon sets for many real problems are surprisingly large \cite{d2020underspecification,marx2020predictive, hsu2022rashomon}, and there are theoretical reasons why we expect large numbers of simple, good models to exist \cite{SemenovaRuPa2022}.
+Rashomon sets for many real problems are surprisingly large \cite{d2020underspecification,marx2020predictive, hsu2022rashomon}, and there are theoretical reasons why we expect many simple, good models to exist \cite{SemenovaRuPa2022}.
 The question we ask here is how to explicitly find the Rashomon set for the class of \textit{sparse generalized additive models} (sparse GAMs).